aaz25/431-2021/classes/class02/README.md

 ![](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class02/images/fuzz_zander_2021-08-26.jpg)

-The white and black is Fuzzington, and the panther is Alexander.
+That's Fuzzington in the foreground, and the panther is Alexander.
 They are 12.

 -----------------